davidB/tracing-opentelemetry-instrumentation-sdk/init-tracing-opentelemetry/README.md

 - check the code of your exporter and the integration with `tracing` (as subscriber's layer)
 - check the environment variables of opentelemetry `OTEL_EXPORTER...` and `OTEL_TRACES_SAMPLER` (values are logged on target `otel::setup` )
 - check that log target `otel::tracing` enable log level `trace` (or `info` if you use `tracing_level_info` feature) to generate span to send to opentelemetry collector.

+## Metrics

+To configure opentelemetry metrics, enable the `metrics` feature, this will initialize a `SdkMeterProvider`, set it globally and add a a [`MetricsLayer`](https://docs.rs/tracing-opentelemetry/latest/tracing_opentelemetry/struct.MetricsLayer.html) to allow using `tracing` events to produce metrics.

+The `opentelemetry_sdk` can still be used to produce metrics as well, since we configured the `SdkMeterProvider` globally, so any Axum/Tonic middleware that does not use `tracing` but directly [opentelemetry::metrics](https://docs.rs/opentelemetry/latest/opentelemetry/metrics/struct.Meter.html) will work.

+Configure the following set of environment variables to configure the metrics exporter (on top of those configured above):

+- `OTEL_EXPORTER_OTLP_METRICS_ENDPOINT` override to `OTEL_EXPORTER_OTLP_ENDPOINT` for the url of the exporter / collector
+- `OTEL_EXPORTER_OTLP_METRICS_PROTOCOL` override to `OTEL_EXPORTER_OTLP_PROTOCOL`, fallback to auto-detection based on ENDPOINT port
+- `OTEL_EXPORTER_OTLP_METRICS_TIMEOUT` to set the timeout for the connection to the exporter
+- `OTEL_EXPORTER_OTLP_METRICS_TEMPORALITY_PREFERENCE` to set the temporality preference for the exporter
+- `OTEL_METRIC_EXPORT_INTERVAL` to set frequence of metrics export in __*milliseconds*__, defaults to 60s

 ## Changelog - History